Multitask Soft Option Learning: EXPERIMENTS

 All architectural details and hyper-parameters can be found in the appendix.
 For all experiments, we first train the exploration priors and options on $n$ tasks from the available task distribution $\mathcal{T}$ (training phase is plotted in Appendix \ref{sec:hyper-params}).
 Subsequently, we test how quickly we can learn new tasks from $\mathcal{T}$ (or another distribution $\mathcal{T}'$).

-We compare the following algorithms: \gls{MSOL} is our proposed method that utilizes soft options both during option learning and transfer. \gls{MSOL}(frozen) uses the soft options framework during learning to find more diverse skills, but does not allow fine-tuning the posterior sub-policies after transfer. \Distral~\citep{teh2017distral} is a strong non-hierarchical transfer learning algorithm that also utilizes prior and posterior distributions. \Distral(+action) utilizes the last action as option-heuristic which works well in some tasks but fails when the last action is not sufficiently informative. \gls{MLSH} \citep{frans2018meta} is a multitask option learning algorithm like \gls{MSOL}, but utilizes `hard' options for both learning and transfer, i.e., sub-policies that are shared exactly across tasks.
-It also relies on fixed option durations and requires a complex training schedule between master and intra-option policies to stabilize training.
+We compare the following algorithms: \gls{MSOL} is our proposed method that utilizes soft options both during option learning and transfer. \gls{MSOL}(frozen) uses the soft options framework during learning to find more diverse skills, but does not allow fine-tuning the posterior sub-policies after transfer. \Distral~\citep{teh2017distral} is a strong non-hierarchical transfer learning algorithm that also utilizes prior and posterior distributions. \Distral(+action) utilizes the last action as option-heuristic, that is, as additional input to the policy and prior, which works well in some tasks but fails when the last action is not sufficiently informative.
+Conditioning on an \emph{informative} last action allows the \Distral~prior to learn temporally correlated exploration strategies. \gls{MLSH} \citep{frans2018meta} is a multitask option learning algorithm like \gls{MSOL}, but utilizes `hard' options for both learning and transfer, i.e., sub-policies that are shared exactly across tasks.
+It relies on fixed option durations and requires a complex training schedule between master and intra-option policies to stabilize training.
 We use the author's \gls{MLSH} implementation.
-Lastly, we compare against \gls{OC} \citep{bacon2017option}, which takes the task-id as additional input in order to apply it to a multitask setting.
+We also compare against \gls{OC} \citep{bacon2017option}, which takes the task-id as additional input in order to apply it to multiple tasks.

-\subsection{Moving Bandits}
+Note that, during test time, \gls{MLSH} and \gls{MSOL}(frozen) can be fairly compared as each uses one fixed policy per skill.
+On the other hand, \Distral, \Distral(+action) and \gls{MSOL} use adaptive posterior policies for each task and are consequently more expressive.

+\subsection{MOVING BANDITS}

 We start with the 2D Moving Bandits environment proposed and implemented by \citet{frans2018meta}, which is similar to the example in \cref{sec:local_minima}.
-In each episode, the agent receives a reward of 1 for each time step it is sufficiently close to one of two randomly sampled, distinguishable, marked positions in the environment.
+There are two randomly sampled, distinguishable, marked positions in the environment.
+In each episode, the agent receives a reward of 1 for each time step it is sufficiently close to the correct one of both positions, and 0 otherwise.
+Which location is rewarded is not signaled in the observation.
 The agent can take actions that move it in one of the four cardinal directions.
-Which position is not signaled in the observation.
-Each episode lasts 50 time steps.
+Each episode lasts 50 steps.

+We compare against \gls{MLSH} and \Distral~to highlight challenges that arise in multitask training.
+We allow \gls{MLSH} and \gls{MSOL} to learn two options.
+During transfer, optimal performance can only be achieved with diverse options that have successfully learned to reach {\em different} marked locations.
+In \cref{fig:mv} we can see that \gls{MSOL} is able to do so but the hard options learned by \gls{MLSH} both learned to reach the \emph{same} goal location, resulting in only approximately half the optimal return during transfer.
+This is exactly the situation outlined in \cref{sec:local_minima} in which learning hard options can lead to local optima.